vermapraveen/vermapraveen.github.io/content/posts/start-with-yarn.md

 Now you should be able to view your website again.
 >I was using old version of showdown.js and yarn installed newer.
 There were few syntex changes between 2 version and after updating syntex this worked fine with me.

-But this is only on local machine, deployment to GithubPages yet not aware of yarn and would not create node_module based on package.json.
+**Problem 1**: But this is only on local machine, build via GitHub-Actions yet not aware of yarn and would not create node_module based on package.json.
 We have to update GitHubAction steps.

+**Problem 2**: Also, our showdown path is refering node_modules, I am not aware of GitHub-Page deployment model, not sure if this would copy node_module.
+In that case reference may not be available.